 sea salt – “Sea salt is a type of salt produced from the evaporation of current seawater.”

-xanthem gum – “It is produced when glucose, sucrose or lactose is fermented by the bacteria Xanthomonas campestris.
+xanthan gum – “It is produced when glucose, sucrose, or lactose is fermented by the bacteria xanthomonas campestris.
 As long as you are not allergic, it is relatively harmless.”

 sucralose – “Sucralose is approved for use in food as a non-nutritive sweetener.
-Sucralose is sold under the brand name Splenda®.
-Sucralose is about 600 times sweeter than sugar.”
+Sucralose is sold under the brand name Splenda.
+And it’s about 600 times sweeter than sugar.”

-Proprietary Blend [pea protein isolate, sunflower lecithin, maca, chia, goji extract (Lycium barbaric), flaxseed], natural flavors, guar gum, glucosylated steviol, glycosides, silica, Lactobacillus acidophilus
+Proprietary Blend (pea protein isolate, sunflower lecithin, maca, chia, goji extract [Lycium barbaric], flaxseed), natural flavors, guar gum, glucosylated steviol, silica, Lactobacillus acidophilus.

 pea protein isolate – “Pea protein powder is among the most hypoallergenic of all protein powders, as it contains no gluten or dairy.
 It’s also easy on the tummy and doesn’t cause bloating, a common side effect of many other protein powders.”